EffieChantzi/COMBSecretomics/README.md

 ### If you do not have access to MATLAB
 ```
 COMBSecretomics is also provided as a command line tool that can be deployed as a
 standalone executable on Windows machines.
-In this case, download and installl the
+In this case, download and install the
 Windows version of MATLAB Runtime for R2019b from the following link on the MathWorks website:
 ```
 https://www.mathworks.com/products/compiler/mcr/index.html